blugnu/time/README.md

 When a mock clock is running, it will advance time automatically in real-time whenever a clock operation is performed involving the current time, or the `Update` method called.

-Despite the terminology, a running mock clock will not update in the background.
+> :bulb: A running mock clock **does not** update in the background.
+The "running" state
+> means that the clock advances in real-time only when it is interacted with and it
+> cannot be explicitly advanced by arbitrary increments (`AdvanceBy` or `AdvanceTo`).

 Attempting to explicitly advance a running clock will result in a panic.
 This is to prevent accidental use of a running clock in tests that expect a stopped clock.

+Similarly, calling `Update` on a stopped clock will also result in a panic.

-### Stopping and Starting
+### Stopping and Starting (a Running Clock)

-Although not usually necessary or recommended, a mock clock may be stopped and started using the `Stop` and `Start` methods.
+Although not usually necessary or recommended, a running mock clock may be stopped and started using the `Stop` and `Start` methods.
 Every call to `Stop` must be matched with a call to `Start` to resume running.

 Attempting to `Start` a clock that is already running will result in a panic.

+### Sleeping

+Sleeping a mocked clock will block the calling goroutine until the mock time has advanced by the specified duration.

+For a running clock, this is handled by waiting for the specified duration using the system clock.

+For a stopped clock, the calling goroutine will be suspended until the mock clock has been advanced by the specified duration.
+Since the caller is suspended, the clock must be advanced by some other goroutine to resume the caller.

 ## Mock Clock Options